Benidorm

 Article 2 – Information from the tour operator

-3. The tour operator bears no responsibility for general information in photos, folders, advertisements, websites and other information carriers, insofar as these have been drawn up or published under the responsibility of third parties.
+2. The tour operator bears no responsibility for general information in photos, folders, advertisements, websites and other information carriers, insofar as these have been drawn up or published under the responsibility of third parties.

 Article 3 – Information by the traveler

-4. If the traveler fails in his obligation to provide information and this has the consequence that this traveler(s) is (are) excluded by the tour operator from (further) participation in the trip in accordance with the provisions of Article 18 paragraph 2, the costs referred to in that Article will be charged to him.
+2. In particular, the traveller must provide information about himself and the travellers registered by him with regard to his/their physical and/or mental condition (including the use of alcohol, drugs or medicines) if that physical and/or mental condition can lead to possible inconvenience, danger or risks for the traveller himself, other travellers or belongings of a third party.
+If the traveller fails in his obligation to provide information which has as a consequence that this traveller(s) is (are) excluded by the tour operator from (further) participation in the trip in accordance with the provisions of Article 18, the costs referred to in that Article will be charged to him.

 Article 4 – Essences

-1. Deviations from or additions to the trip offered by the tour operator may be required on medical grounds (medical essentials).
+1. Deviations from, or additions to, the trip offered by the tour operator may be required on medical grounds (medical essentials).
 The tour operator will make a real effort to comply with this, unless this cannot reasonably be expected of him.
 Medical essentials require the express written consent of the tour operator.

 2. In the case of a medical essential, the travel organizer has the right to charge a reasonable amount per booking for organizational costs, communication costs and any additional costs charged by the service providers involved in the execution of the trip.
-Possible costs regarding medical essentials can only be charged if the traveler and the tour organizer agree.
+Possible costs regarding medical essentials can only be charged if the traveller and the tour organizer agree.

 3. The travel organizer will only process an essential request on other than medical grounds (other essentials) if this has a reasonable chance of success.
 In that case, he has the right to charge a reasonable amount for this, namely the organizational costs associated with the request, communication costs and any additional costs charged by the service providers involved in the execution of the trip.
 These requests also require the express written consent of the tour operator.